elide-us/elide-us/EchoGrid/Book01.md

 #### CAPTION:

-1974.
+Year: 1974.
 The beginning of the Civic Grid.
 The day Clara Two-Feathers pressed Enter.

 FSNA Constitutional Convention Address, 2040s Delivered before passage of the Civic Information Integrity Amendment.